-- Discontinue grooming the bird.
-Grooming down the back and under the wings is a sexually provocative for wild birds.
+- Discontinue grooming and cuddling the bird.
+Grooming down the back and under the wings is sexually provocative.
 Avoid stroking the pet bird down the back, touching near the vent, encircling the body, or playing with the beak.

 - Use positive reinforcement training to establish yourself as the flock leader, instead of a potential mate.

 - If the pet bird rubs its vent on you it is masturbating.
 Ignore it.
 If it persists, calmly return it to the cage.